 These factors and the volatility of the energy markets make it extremely difficult to predict future oil and natural gas price movements with any certainty.
-During the past six years, the posted price for West Texas intermediate light sweet crude oil, which we refer to as West Texas Intermediate or WTI, has ranged from a low of \$27.56 per barrel, or Bbl, in January 2016 to a high of \$113.39 per Bbl in April 2011.
-The Henry Hub spot market price of natural gas has ranged from a low of \$1.80 per MMBtu in December 2015 to a high of \$7.51 per MMBtu in January 2010.
-During 2015, WTI prices ranged from \$36.48 to \$65.69 per Bbl and the Henry Hub spot market price of natural gas ranged from \$1.80 to \$3.65 per MMBtu.
-On January 20, 2016, the WTI posted price for crude oil was \$28.35 per Bbl and the Henry Hub spot market price of natural gas was \$2.12 per MMBtu, representing decreases of 57% and 42%, respectively, from the high of \$65.69 per Bbl of oil and \$3.65 per MMBtu for natural gas during 2015.
+During the past seven years, the posted price for West Texas intermediate light sweet crude oil, which we refer to as West Texas Intermediate or WTI, has ranged from a low of \$26.05 per barrel, or Bbl, in February 2016 to a high of \$113.39 per Bbl in April 2011.
+The Henry Hub spot market price of natural gas has ranged from a low of \$1.61 per MMBtu in March 2016 to a high of \$7.51 per MMBtu in January 2010.
+During 2016, WTI prices ranged from \$26.05 to \$54.51 per Bbl and the Henry Hub spot market price of natural gas ranged from \$26.05 to \$54.51 per Bbl and the Henry Hub spot market price of natural gas ranged from \$1.61 to \$3.99 per MMBtu.
 If the prices of oil and natural gas continue at current levels or decline further, our operations, financial condition and level of expenditures for the development of our oil and natural gas that we can produce economically.
 This may result in our having to make substantial downward adjustments to our estimated proved reserves.
 If this occurs or if our production estimates change or our exploration or development activities are curtailed, full cost accounting rules may require us to write down, as a non-cash charge to earnings, the carrying value of our oil and natural gas properties.
 Reductions in our reserves could also negatively impact the borrowing base under our revolving credit facility, which could further limit our liquidity and ability to conduct additional exploration and development activities.

-To mitigate the effects of commodity price fluctuations on our oil and natural gas production, we had the following open fixed price swap positions as of December 31, 2015.
+To mitigate the effects of commodity price fluctuations on our oil and natural gas production, we had the following open fixed price swap positions as of December 31, 2016.